olinguyen/olinguyen.github.io/_posts/2017-08-21-gsoc-final-post.md

 ![](/img/finalweek/vitals-comparison-1day.png "Vital Sign comparison")

 While there is no clear conclusion that can be drawn from looking at the vital signs histograms, this may indicate that these variables vary depending on the patient.
-For instance, a patients'
+For instance, the mean/median value of heart rate greatly varies depending on the patient, even when dying.

 ### 5.2 Model